BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter: Data Collection

-After data collection is completed, data is squeezed between the day of George Floyd incident is happened, 25 May 2020 \cite{reuters_2020}, and 21 August 2020 \cite{abc_george_floyd}, which George Floyd's mural is defaced.
-Total tweets crawled based on hashtags is introduced in \textit{Table \ref{tab:hashtag_count}}.

-In figure \ref{fig:total_daily} daily frequencies for Tweets can be found on a time-series manner.
-This highly trend in the first days of incident and a decrease on coming days shows the trending and still continuous responds to it.
+After data collection was completed, the tweets window was adjusted between the day of George Floyd incident is happened, 25 May 2020~\cite{reuters_2020}, and 21 August 2020~\cite{abc_george_floyd}, when George Floyd's mural was defaced.
+The total number of tweets crawled is 16,782,467 (\textit{Table~\ref{tab:hashtag_count}}).
+In Fig.~\ref{fig:total_freqs}, daily frequencies for Tweets are displayed in a time-series manner, showing high values on the first days of incident and a decrease on coming days but the event is still trending 90 days later.